-Psychiatrists at NYU Langone’s Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer a medication consultation, in which you meet with them to discuss this treatment option.
+Psychiatrists at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer a medication consultation, in which you meet with them to discuss this treatment option.
 During the appointment, they can address any questions or concerns you may have.
 Our specialists are experts in matching the right medication to your child’s needs.

 The most common type of medication used for treating anxiety disorders in children and adolescents is a class of antidepressants called selective serotonin reuptake inhibitors.
 They work by raising levels of a brain chemical known as serotonin.
 This enables brain chemicals to communicate better, helping to improve mood and reduce anxiety.
 These medications include sertraline, paroxetine, and citalopram.
 Side effects include insomnia, anxiety, nausea, and diarrhea.